course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 ## Notes
 - `make clean` removes all unncessary temporary files.
 - Tested under Windows 11, Windows 10, and MacOS
+- Our output documents use html for better compatibility with kable
 - IMPORTANT: In `makefile`, when using `\` to split code into multiple lines, no space should follow `\`.
 Otherwise Gnu make aborts with error 193.
 - Many possible improvements remain.
 Comments and contributions are welcome!